yandex-cloud/docs/en/forms/blocks-ref/phone.md

 # Phone

 In this block, the user can enter a phone number.
-The number cannot be shorter than 10 digits.
+Phone numbers can't be shorter than 10 digits.

 ![](../../_assets/forms/tutorial-phone.gif)